-15. Are you currently taking any high-energy nutritional supplement drinks (Explain as needed) to help you to maintain or gain weight?
+15. Are you currently taking any high-energy supplement drinks or other products to help you to maintain or gain weight?
 If so, what type and how much do you have?
-(Yes/No) If yes, specify type of supplement and total amount over 24 hours
+(Yes/No)If yes, specify type of supplement and total amount over 24 hours:

-Note: Do not count supplements meant to provide vitamins and minerals only.
-If the respondent is taking a single supplement mean to to provide calories as well as vitaains and minerals, count for both items 14 and 15.
+ote: Do not count supplements meant to provide vitamins and minerals only.
+If the respondent is taking a single supplement meant to to provide calories as well as vitaains and minerals, count for both items 14 and 15.

-- 16. Over the past month, have you experienced any difficulties managing food in your mouth, such as: - holding food in your mouth without swallowing it - eating slower than others due to difficulty managing food in your mouth - difficult keeping food in your mouth while chewing - difficulty with chewing or swallowing - frequent gagging or choking
+- 16. Over the past month, have you experienced any difficulties managing food in your mouth, such as: - holding food in your mouth without swallowing it - eating slower than others due to difficulty managing food in your mouth - difficulty keeping food in your mouth while chewing - · difficulty with chewing or swallowing - frequent gagging or choking

-Note: If Yes to any of the above, note the type of difficulty and the respondent's understanding of its cause.
+Note: If Yes to any of the above note the type of difficulty and the respondent's understanding of its cause.
 Postive ratings should be separated into:

-Yes - Known oro-motor difficulties (e.g., poor oro-motor co-ordination, oral dyspraxia, low muscle tone, protruding tongue)
+Yes - Known oral-motor difficulties (e.g., poor oral-motor co-ordination, oral dyspraxia, low muscle tone, protruding tongue)